 - Regression analysis and trend lines - calculated and graphical

 - Using the Analysis Tools plug in to create summary statistics

-This is an advanced level workshop which is suitable for those who have completed the prerequisite or who are competent with the topics covered in that workshop.
-Before registering, it is your responsibility to ensure that you are competent with the topics covered in the prerequisite workshop.
+This is an intermediate level workshop suitable for those who have completed the prescribed online learning courses or who are competent with the prerequisite topics.
+Before registering for this workshop, it is your responsibility to ensure that you are competent with all the prerequisite topics.

 PC and Mac computers are available on a first-come, first-served basis.
 If you require a Mac, please contact us so that we can make the necessary arrangements.
 Excel 2016 is used.
 Also suitable for 2013 users.